cloudfoundry/docs-bosh/content/vsphere-cpi.md

 In vSphere, cluster names do not need to be unique per datacenter, only their paths needs to be unique.
 The current vSphere CPI code does not handle this and would only see one cluster if two had the same name.

 Clusters do not have any unique ID like a VM's instanceUuid.

+#### Host Group {: #host-groups }

+Each cluster definition can have one host group.

+For any VM created on this cluster with host group specification , vSphere CPI

+- Adds the VM to a new vm group (name auto generated from specified host group name)
+- Creates a VM-Host Affinity rule (name auto generated) to always keep VM on the specified host group.
+- Deletes the vSphere-CPI generated VM Host Affinity rule and VM Group if no other VM in those rule and groups are remaining.

 #### VM Placement {: #vm-placement }